zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 I have to question whether Vaniver read past the title of "Critic Contributions Are Logically Irrelevant": I think I adequately handled the case of objections not intended as logical criticisms in the final section, ["A Caveat: Critic Contributions Can Be Relevant If You Don't Care About Maximizing Correctness"](https://www.lesswrong.com/posts/bsKHthyhB7DNBxERQ/critic-contributions-are-logically-irrelevant#A_Caveat__Critic_Contributions_Can_Be_Relevant_If_You_Don_t_Care_About_Maximizing_Correctness).
 The relevance of people having objections about commenters that don't make sense as logical criticisms is that if the objectors have their way, that establishes a precedent of the forum being a place where logical criticism is dimissed in favor of other concerns, which might be desirable for a social or hobby group whose only mission is for its members to have a fun time, but is contrary to the mission of an intellectual forum like _Less Wrong_ purports to be.

 Vaniver's suggestion that I reread "Feeling Rational" is a _non sequitur_.
 In that post, Yudkowsky argues against the popular misconception that rationality demands suppression of emotions; on the contrary, Yudkowsky argues, it's rational to fully feel the emotion that fits the facts.
 But I don't argue for the suppression of emotions.
 Rather, I advocate specifically against the [weaponization of emotional harm](http://unremediatedgender.space/2018/Jan/dont-negotiate-with-terrorist-memeplexes/) as a pretext to censor intellectually substantive criticism in a purportedly intellectual venue.
 If those who find Achmiz's comments hurtful agreed that their pain was not cause for moderator action, there would be no dispute.

+### On Adverse Inference

+Vaniver writes:

+> I think we should keep as a live hypothesis "this person finds Said's comments annoying because they are directing attention at the hole in their argument."
+As someone who likes finding the hole in their argument and then developing the argument further, this never annoyed me.
+But this isn't the only hypothesis and I think often Said or Zack acted as tho it was.

+I agree that it's not the only hypothesis, because [there's](https://www.readthesequences.com/Infinite-Certainty) [never](https://www.readthesequences.com/Zero-And-One-Are-Not-Probabilities) only one hypothesis, but there are strong reasons to consider it the dominant hypothesis.

+Consider that the justice system has a concept called [_adverse inference_](https://en.wikipedia.org/wiki/Adverse_inference).
+If the plantiff in a court case wants to cite a document that turns out to have been shredded by the defendant, the judge can instruct the jury to assume that the document was unfavorable to the defendant's case.

+Is that unfair?
+The document could have been shredded for any number of perfectly innocent reasons!

+Well, it _could_ have.
+But—really?
+In Bayesian terms, the probability of the document being shredded given that it hurts the defendant's case is reasonably high, but the probability of the document being shredded given that it doesn't affect the defendant's case is low.
+Why destroy that _particular_ document?

+A similar skepticism should apply to censorship of criticism.
+Why not just downvote it and let it sit largely unheeded by readers at the bottom of the page—unless you're worried that readers _will_ heed it?
+The phrasing of Vaniver's comment seems to suggest that at some level, this is also his model: he writes, "As someone who _likes_ finding the hole in their argument and then developing the argument further, this never annoyed me," attributing his lack of annoyance to his wanting to find the holes.

+### On "Emotional Tallness"

 Vaniver cites [Duncan Sabien's concept of "emotional tallness"](https://homosabiens.substack.com/p/reflections-on-one-1-abuser#:~:text=Emotionally%20Tall), saying that he used to think of his own psychological fortitude as a rationalist virtue, but now considers it an incidental fact about himself: similarly, IQ is relevant to rationality, but isn't a virtue _per se_.